 My Personal Efforts to Invest Locally Using a Self Directed IRA

 A little bit of my story is included as one of a number of brief case studies Michael shares throughout Put Your Money Where Your Life Is.
 These snippets include helpful details about actual investments people have made in their communities through self-directed retirement accounts.

 Regular readers of my blog may remember that it was through my desire to invest in local sustainable food businesses that I first encountered self-directed IRAs.
 I did some research ahead of time, but looking back now realize I opened my self-directed IRA in 2017 rather impetuously.
 It’s working out well enough, but I didn’t know about Solo 401ks back then.
 I think those are much less complicated and cumbersome so if I were to do it over again I’d likely open a Solo 401k instead since I am now self-employed and eligible for this type of account.

 Part of the reason I chose Advanta IRA as my custodian company is that they are based in my area.
 I was extremely pleased to discover this well-regarded company headquartered so close to me.
 Now my custodian fees stay in the local economy and help employ people in my community.

-These conversations have been frutful in connecting me with like minded people and led to two of the three local investments I have made so far.
+These conversations have been fruitful in connecting me with like-minded people and led to two of the three local investments I have made so far.
 I discussed all three of these investments in this piece (as well as a number of non-local investments) I wrote with the rather bold title of How I Am Investing to Save the Planet.